msft-mirror-aosp/platform.compatibility.cdd/7_hardware-compatibility/7_3_sensors.md

      *    The idle timeout period and the failed authentication count is reset after any successful confirmation of the device credentials.

-     Upgrading devices from an earlier Android version can be exempted from C-1-8.
+    Note: Upgrading devices launched on Android version 9 or earlier MAY be exempted from C-1-8.
 *   [C-SR] Are STRONGLY RECOMMENDED to use the logic in the framework provided by the Android Open Source Project to enforce constraints specified in [C-1-7] and [C-1-8] for new devices.